hepnar/Bond-API/README.md

 ```
 sudo docker build -t bond-api -f Dockerfile.ci . && sudo docker run -it bond-api
 ```
-Than you need copy `db/db.sqlite3` to `/www/bond-service/db/` or alter settings.py
+You need to also copy `db/db.sqlite3` to `/www/bond-service/db/` or alter settings.py

 ## Interface
 Then on http://127.0.0.1:8000/bond/api you shoud find Django REST framework web